Home / PhD Studentships

 After the Principal Supervisor has initiated the online application they will invite the other Supervisors to contribute to the application via the AMS.

 The call for applications for the 2018 PhD Studentship call is now closed.
-Applications for the next call will open in summer 2019 with an anticipated closing date of September 2019.
+Applications for the next call will open in August 2019 with an anticipated closing date of October 2019.

 Application Review Process

-Applications are initially subject to independent review by the members of an expert peer review PhD Panel, comprising representatives from academia and industry, including at least two Trustees of Medical Research Scotland.
-The PhD Panel then meets in committee do discuss the applications and make an assessment of the applications.
+Applications are initially subject to independent review by the members of an expert peer review PhD Studentship Panel, including representatives from academia and industry and at least two Trustees of Medical Research Scotland.
+The PhD Studentship Panel then meets in committee do discuss and assess the applications.

 Applications will be assessed on: